Most people wonder do guinea pigs need exercise wheels and balls because guinea pigs look like hamsters, chinchillas, mice, and other rodents.

 Still, guinea pigs need some form of daily exercise and stimulation.

-Lucky for you, there are a number of safe alternatives that you can test and try to find what suits your furry little friend best!
+Lucky for you, there are several safe alternatives that you can test and try to find what suits your furry little friend best!

-Exercise is not the one and only way to get your guinea pigs in a good shape; giving them the right kind of food will get you a long way.
+Exercise is not the only way to get your guinea pigs in a good shape; giving them the right kind of food will get you a long way.

 You should avoid plastic wheels as guinea pigs love to chew on them and if they swallow the plastic it can be dangerous as they can be in pain.